-Our Managing Challenging Behaviour training course will ensure that staff members are trained to:
+Our Managing Challenging Behaviour training course will ensure that staff members are equipped with the ability to:

-Our delivery of the Managing Challenging Behaviour training course is tailored to appropriately suit either the; child, adult, learning disability, or mental health setting.
+Our delivery of the Managing Challenging Behaviour training course is tailored to appropriately suit either the; child, adult, learning disability, or mental health setting and will be assessed on an organisational basis.

-The Managing Challenging Behaviour training course will ensure that you safeguarding the health, safety and wellbeing for your employees, patients, service users and visitors, whilst also ensuring that you meet the current legal requirements for health and social care practice and training.
+The Managing Challenging Behaviour course will ensure that you meet safeguarding requirements for the health, safety and wellbeing of your employees, patients, service users and visitors, whilst also ensuring that you meet the current legal requirements for health and social care practice and training.

-We have successfully delivered our Managing Challenging Behaviour training course to statutory and private care providers, voluntary organisations and people working in the community throughout the UK, so please contact us to discuss your local training requirements.
+We have successfully delivered our Managing Challenging Behaviour training course to statutory and private care providers, voluntary organisations and people working in the community throughout the UK.
+To discuss your local training requirements, please do not hesitate to get in touch.

-Please note, that our Managing Challenging Behaviour course is based around a Non-Physical Intervention training model.
-Therefore; should your local training needs analysis and risk assessment for specific challenging behaviour require physical intervention training such as Care and Control, Disengagement, Physical Interventions, or Physical Restraint, then please contact us for more information or search our website for these specific courses.
+Please note: Our Managing Challenging Behaviour course is based around a non-physical intervention training model.
+Should your local training needs analysis and risk assessment for specific challenging behaviour require physical intervention training such as Care and Control, Disengagement, Physical Interventions, or Physical Restraint, then please contact us for more information or search our website for related courses.